 Toll Dispute Process

-All South Norfolk Jordan Bridge toll invoices are mailed to the address on file at the time of travel for the registered owner of the vehicle as provided by the Deparment of Motor Vehicles.
-Unless return mail is received from the U.S. Postal Service, all invoices and consumer mailings are assumed received.
+All South Norfolk Jordan Bridge toll invoices are mailed to the address of the vehicle’s registered owner as provided by the Department of Motor Vehicles at the time of travel.
+Unless return mail is received from the U.S. Postal Service, all invoices and customer mailings are presumed received.

 Local, state or federal emergency vehicles responding to or returning from a documented emergency call also may submit a toll waiver request for travel on the South Norfolk Jordan Bridge.
 Completed forms must be submitted within 14 days of receipt of invoice for review and approval.